Saluki

 Dina and Rosa, International Champions

-• Anesthetics — Like all members of the Sighthound family, the Saluki is sensitive to a number of anesthetics.
+Anesthetics — Like all members of the Sighthound family, the Borzoi is sensitive to a number of anesthetics.
 It is very important to discuss this with your Veterinarian in advance of any required surgery.
-For additional information, see: Anesthesia in Sighthounds from the Saluki Club of America, as well as A Safe Method of Sighthound Anesthesia by Rodger I. Barr, DVM.
+For additional information, see: Anesthesia And Your Saluki from the Saluki Club of America.

 If you are considering the adoption of a Saluki puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the main General Information page.)

 Additional Health Resources: